mgrimace/Homelab/calibre.md

 if you've already marked books as 'read' in your Calibre library, go to admin/ui configuration and select 'link read/unread status to calibre column'

+#### Hide books with certain tags

+I don't want all the kids books showing up in my library, go to settings, edit users, denied tags, and add `kids`.
+Then tag any kids book with the `kids` tag.
+On the other hand, I *only* want kids accounts to see kids books, so I'd add the `kids` tags to the `allowed tags` column for any of their accounts

 if you made it this far, **backup your container now**, this was an enormous pain to get here with a lot of trial and error.

 ---